-Please Note: This form must be processed before the course begins.
-This form does NOT override closed classes, time conflicts or requisites.
+Please Note: This form must be processed before the course begins.This form does NOT override closed classes, time conflicts or requisites.

-Memorandum

-To: Dean of the Graduate School

-From:

-Student's Advisor (Print)

-Advisor's Signature

-Department

-Subject: Request for Graduate Credit for an Undergraduate Course (3000 or 4000 level)

-3000-Level Course: Courses numbered at the 3000-level may be taken by graduate students for graduate credit only when the courses are not in the student's major area of study and when the courses have been approved by the Dean of the Graduate School for graduate credit in the student's program.
-No more than 20 percent of the graded course work in the degree program may be comprised of 3000-level courses carrying graduate credit.

-4000-Level Course: Because 4000-level courses can carry dual level credit, a 4000-level course which has specially been created to carry ONLY undergraduate credit must be individually petitioned to carry graduate credit.
-A minimum of 50% of the semester hours presented for the graduate degree must be at the 5000 level or above.

-It is recommende d that @uark.edu Student Name U of A ID Number e-mail be authorized to t ake the following 3000 or 4000 level course fo r graduate cree dit as part of the requiren nent for the degree.
-Semester/Year Subject Catalog # ISIS Class # Section # CourseTitle that I will make a recognize that the above appropriate adjustment in kansas, Fayetteville.
-Instructor (print t) Instructor's Signat ure D ate You r signature certifies that th e student will be taugh t at the gradua te level and that you have graduate fac ulty status.
-Approval Office of the Grae duate Dean I Date Denied Reason:
+Memorand um To: Dean of f the Graduate School From: Student's Advisor (Print) Advisor's Signature Department Subject: Re equest for Graduate Credit for ar undergraduate Course (3000 or 4000 level) are not in the credit in the ne student's major area of study and when the courses have been graduate students for graduate credit only when the courses n approved by the Dean of the Graduate School for graduate arse work in the degree program may be comprised of 3000carry ONLY Course: Because 4000-level co a undergraduate credit must be a rethe graduate degree must be a individually petitioned to carry lit, a 4000-level course which has specially been created to graduate credit.
+A minimum of 50% of the semester hours It is recomm nended that Student Name be authorize ed to take the following 3000 or 4 1000 level course for graduate c redit as part of the requirement for the degree.
+Semester/Y ear Subject Catalog# ISIS Class # Section # † CourseTitle that I will m rized to take the specified course for graduate credit and I certify that I am a member of the Graduate Faculty, Instructor (print) Instructor's Signature Date Your signature certifies that the student will be taught at the gradi uate level and that you have graduate faculty status.
+Approval Office of the e Graduate Dean Denied Reason: Updated 03/2017

-Updated 03/2017